Can You Borrow Money Against a Lawsuit?

 Ask Yourself How Much Money You Really Require Before Committing to a Lawsuit Loan

-Before you approach legal funding companies concerning a cash advance against your anticipated settlement, consider how much you really need to borrow.
+Before you approach legal funding companies for a cash advance against your anticipated settlement, consider how much you really need to borrow.

 Many people exploring lawsuit loans need to pay overdue bills, while others require cash to stave off eviction proceedings.
-In these scenarios with a fixed sum in mind for truly pressing matters, legal funding is often an efficient solution.
+In these scenarios, when you have a fixed sum in mind for truly pressing matters, legal funding is often an efficient solution.

-Avoid the temptation to load the amount you are borrowing to accommodate a couple of needless whim purchases.
-Focus on need rather than want when investigating borrowing against a lawsuit.
+Avoid the temptation to inflate the amount you are borrowing to accommodate needless impulse purchases.
+Focus on need rather than want when considering borrowing against a lawsuit.

 Legal funding companies will typically set borrowing limits, both minimum and maximum.
-The amount you can borrow within these parameters is contingent on the robustness of your case and the expected value of your settlement.
+The amount you can borrow within these parameters depends on the strength of your case and the expected value of your settlement.

-You can borrow a maximum of 20% of your claim’s total value, but this doesn’t necessarily mean you should borrow that amount.
+You can borrow up to 20% of your claim’s total value, but this doesn’t necessarily mean you should borrow that amount.

-Most legal funding organizations will offer you a cash advance of between 10% and 20% of your anticipated settlement value.
-Beyond this, the value of a personal injury claim is contingent on many variables, including the scope and severity of injuries and any relevant insurance coverage.
+Most legal funding organizations will offer you a cash advance between 10% and 20% of your anticipated settlement value.
+Additionally, the value of a personal injury claim is contingent on many variables, including the scope and severity of injuries and any relevant insurance coverage.

-The most common reasons for plaintiffs borrowing money against a pending lawsuit are as follows:
+The most common reasons plaintiffs borrow money against a pending lawsuit include:

-Pre-settlement funding gives you near-instant funds to help you meet your financial obligations while you are waiting for a personal injury settlement.
+Pre-settlement funding can provide funds in as little as 24 hours once we receive your case documents from your attorney.
+This helps you meet your financial obligations while you are waiting for a personal injury settlement.
 You won’t have to make monthly payments, and if your case does not settle, you will repay nothing.

 How Can You Borrow Money Against a Lawsuit?

-1. Start your lawsuit loan application online or over the phone.
-You must provide the basic details of your claim and the contact details of your attorney – you need legal representation to qualify for pre-settlement funding.
+- Start your lawsuit loan application online or over the phone.
+You must provide the basic details of your claim and the contact details of your attorney—you need legal representation to qualify for pre-settlement funding.

-2. The legal funding company then liaises with your legal counsel, requests your case file, and then reviews your case.
+- The legal funding company then liaises with your legal counsel, requests your case file, and reviews your case.

-3. Underwriters from the funding company will typically evaluate cases within 48 hours.
+- Underwriters from the funding company will typically evaluate cases in as little as 48 hours.

-4. If your application is successful, you can expect a funding agreement sent to your lawyer.
+- If your application is successful, you can expect a funding agreement to be sent to your lawyer.

-6. You receive your lawsuit cash advance either through a direct deposit or a check.
+- You receive your lawsuit cash advance either through direct deposit or by check.

 Reputable legal funding companies will not ask you to pay upfront fees.
-This type of non-recourse financing should not attract fees since you are taking a cash advance rather than a loan.
+This type of non-recourse financing should not incur fees since you are taking a cash advance rather than a loan.

-Origination fees, also called funding fees, take the form of a one-off charge the lender subtracts from the final borrowed amount.
-This is intended to pay for underwriting costs.
+Processing fees, also called application fees, take the form of a one-time charge the lender subtracts from the final borrowed amount.
+This charge is intended to cover underwriting costs.

-You will find that most legal funding companies that charge no funding fees will also charge very high rates of interest – 80% or more annually.
+You will find that most legal funding companies that charge no funding fees also charge very high interest rates—80% or more annually.

-Funding companies charging fees of 5% to 15%, by contrast, will usually offer simple non-compounding interest of 3% monthly, much more cost-effective for you.
+Funding companies charging fees of 5% to 15%, by contrast, usually offer simple, non-compounding interest of 3% monthly, which is much more cost-effective for you.

-You should avoid lenders charging a compounding rate of interest.
-The length of time it takes for personal injury cases to settle means you could repay double the amount you borrowed or more with compounding interest.
+You should avoid lenders charging a compounding interest rate.
+The length of time it takes for personal injury cases to settle means you could repay double the amount you borrowed, or more, with compound interest.

 How Long Will You Have to Repay the Cash Advance?

-There is not a fixed timeline for repaying loans against personal injury settlements.
+There is no fixed timeline for repaying loans against personal injury settlements.
 When a funding company purchases a portion of an expected settlement, repayment is contingent on the case settling in your favor.

-What this means is that there is no risk for you as the borrower.
+This means there is no risk for you as the borrower.

 What Happens If You Lose Your Case or Settle for Less Than Expected?

-The non-recourse nature of pre-settlement funding means you are not legally obliged to repay the loan unless you win your case.
+The non-recourse nature of pre-settlement funding means you are not legally obligated to repay the advance unless you win your case.
 Similarly, if you settle for less than you expected, you will not be required to repay more than the value of your settlement.

 Is Legal Funding the Right Solution for You?

 Pre-settlement funding can prove an effective alternative to traditional bank loans, payday loans, or title loans.
-As with any financial product, though, a lawsuit loan is most beneficial long-term if you use the funds borrowed wisely.
+As with any financial product, though, a lawsuit loan is most beneficial in the long term if you use the borrowed funds wisely.

-If you need cash now and you’re waiting for a lawsuit to settle, we can help you leverage some of your settlement right now here at Uplift Legal Funding.
+If you need cash now and you’re waiting for a lawsuit to settle, we can help you leverage some of your settlement at Uplift Legal Funding.

 No credit check